dotproto/Elastos.Trinity.Alpha.Android/src/docs/testing/writing_layout_tests.md

 tests will behave differently if you go to 127.0.0.1 instead of localhost, so use 127.0.0.1.

-To kill the server, hit any key on the terminal where `run-blink-httpd` is running, or just use `taskkill` or the Task Manager on Windows, and `killall` or Activity Monitor on MacOS.
+To kill the server, hit any key on the terminal where `run_blink_httpd.py` is running, or just use `taskkill` or the Task Manager on Windows, and `killall` or Activity Monitor on MacOS.